 - 4.9 The CEJISS Editorial Team may retract an already published article in exceptional circumstances.
 These circumstances may include cases when fundamental research, legal or ethical flaws are revealed, including but not limited to data manipulation and plagiarism.
 The CEJISS Editorial Team’s decision to retract an article needs to be confirmed by the CEJISS Editorial Board.
 This decision should follow the Journal’s Ethical Guidelines while the COPE retraction guidelines should be consulted.

-- 4.11 In the case of suspected misuse of AI, the CEJISS Editorial Team retains the right to decide about the publication or rejection of a given article without the necessity of proving whether and how AI was or was not used.
+- 4.11 In the case of suspected misuse of AI, the CEJISS Editorial Team retains the right to decide about the publication or rejection of a given article without the necessity of conclusively proving such misuse.
+However, the Editorial Team should provide Authors with an explanation of its decision.

 Sources